 How to Calculate?

 We can easily calculate this premium if we know the maturity date of the bond and the interest it offers.
-For simplicity, we are assuming that the investor wants to invest in a 10-year bond.
+For simplicity, we assume that the investor wants to invest in a 10-year bond.

 Once you get the risk-free rate, subtract it from the interest that the 10-year bond offers.
 The result you get is the minimum risk premium for investing in a 10-year bond.

 Let us try to understand this premium concept with the help of an example.
-Suppose, one-year Treasury bill has a yield of 0.60%.
-On the other hand, the 10-year bond is offering a rate of 1.91%.
+Suppose a one-year Treasury bill has a yield of 0.60%.
+On the other hand, the 10-year Treasury bill offers a rate of 1.91%.

-Maturity Risk Premium = Interest rate of Bond Less Treasury bill yield
+Maturity Risk Premium = 10 Year Treasury bill less 1 Year Treasury bill yield

 or 1.91% Less 0.60% = 1.31%.